SlyMarbo/spdy/README.md

 Clients
 -------

-The basic client API seems to work ok with this package's servers, but gets error responses when requesting https://www.google.co.uk/, so I'm not happy with it.
-Since I can't see Google's servers' SPDY error logs, I don't know what's wrong yet, but I'm working hard at it.
+The basic client API seems to work well in general, but gets a redirect loop when requesting https://twitter.com/, so I'm not happy with it.
+Since I can't see Twitter's servers' SPDY logs, I don't know what's wrong yet, but I'm working hard at it.

-The existing client API is small, but will (in due course) mirror the `net/http` API.

 Here's a simple example that will fetch the requested page over HTTP, HTTPS, or SPDY, as necessary.
 ```go